rakelley/jhframe/README.md

 JHFrame is fully usable, fast, and has a reasonably comprehensive feature-set, with some caveats.
-Public publishing is primarily intended to serve as a code example for me, but please feel free to use, experiment, and borrow from it for your own projects, and contribute if you find it useful.
+Public publishing is primarily intended to serve as a code example for me in job-hunting, but please feel free to use, experiment, and borrow from it for your own projects, and contribute if you find it useful.

 ## Caveats